 - Advice about what top world universities look for in successful applicants.

-- Full, diverse programme of inspiring, thought-provoking lectures and confidence-building workshops, from science to Shakespeare.
+- Full, diverse programme of inspiring, thought-provoking lectures and confidence-building workshops.

-- Opportunity to develop 21st century skills and prepare a personal plan for academic and career success.
+- Opportunity to develop 21st century skills for academic and career success.

 - Visits to several Cambridge and Oxford Colleges.